Olympics-India drop Chinese kit sponsor ahead of Tokyo Games

 The IOA at that time decided to review its tie-up with Li Ning, which was due to expire after the Tokyo Games.

-It unveiled an Olympic kit made by the Chinese company just six days ago but said late on Tuesday it had ended the association out of respect for the "sentiments of the people of the country".
+It unveiled an Olympic kit six days ago but said late on Tuesday it had ended the association out of respect for the "sentiments of the people of the country".

 "We are aware of the emotions of our fans and we ... have decided that we will withdraw from our existing contract with an apparel sponsor," IOA President Narinder Batra and Secretary General Rajeev Mehta said in a statement.